nextcloud/documentation/user_manual/webinterface.rst

   * SSL certificate manager
   * ownCloud Version information

 See :doc:`userpreferences` section to learn more about these settings.

+See :doc:`../installation/system_requirements` for supported platforms, and especially supported Web browsers.